10 Best Things to do in Valladolid, Mexico

 Located inside Parque Sisal, the Convent of San Bernardino is one of the most prominent landmarks in Valladolid.
 Constructed by the Franciscans by converting Mayans to Christianity, it is the second-largest Franciscan construction in the entire Yucatan peninsula after the Former Convent of San Antonio de Padua.

-If you want to learn the history of Convent de San Bernardino de Siela, you can take a guided tour.
+If you are keen to learn the history of the Convent de San Bernardino de Siela, you can take a guided tour.
 Additionally, you can also enjoy the free show where you will see the arrival of the Spanish Conquistadores followed by the construction of the convent and moments from Valladolid’s history to this day.

-Also, in Parque Sisal, you will see a colorful Valladolid sign that sits against the backdrop of Convent de San Bernardino de Siena.
-Don’t forget to snap a photo with it!
+Furthermore, in Parque Sisal, you will see a colorful Valladolid sign that sits against the backdrop of Convent de San Bernardino de Siena.
+Please remember to snap a photo with it!

 7. Casa de Los Venados